 Suncor’s Pond 5 is approximately 1.6 km by 2.5 km in plan dimensions and 40 m deep.
 The pond is filled with fluid-like clay tailings with shear strengths typically less than 1 kPa and average water content of 114%.
-Mine regulators in Alberta required construction of a permanent cap on the pond and reclamation of the land.
-A solution was needed to dewater the fine tailings and increase their shear strength to allow for construction of the cap.
+Mine regulators in Alberta required the construction of a permanent cap on the pond and reclamation of the land.
+A solution was needed to dewater the fine tailings and increase their shear strength to allow for the construction of the cap.

 Northern Alberta is a remote location with harsh winter working conditions.
-The work platform consisted of a floating cover over fluid low-strength tailings, presenting equipment and personnel safety issues.
+The working platform consisted of a floating cover over fluid low-strength tailings, presenting equipment and personnel safety issues.
 Keller was tasked with finding a way to anchor wick drains at a depth of 16 m in soft fluid/low strength tailings.

 Keller safely and efficiently installed 6.2 million linear meters of wick drains from on top of the floating cover over the soft tailings.
 The wick drains produced between 0.5 to 1.5 million gallons of water per day, rapidly accelerating the shear strength increase in the tailings, which allowed for subsequent permanent capping of the pond.
-Keller utilized a proprietary data acquisition system to facilitate layout of the wicks, provide installation information, and produce as-built drawings.
+Keller utilized a proprietary data acquisition system to facilitate the layout of the wicks, provide installation information, and produce as-built drawings.